zowe/docs-site/docs/getting-started/zowe-secure-setup.md

 The configuration for the specific instance is composed of the defaults in the main section and the overrides in the `haInstances` section of the `zowe.yaml` configuration file.

-In this section, <ha-instance> represents any Zowe high availability instance ID.
+In this section, `ha-instance` represents any Zowe high availability instance ID.
 Every instance has internal id and a section with overrides compared to the main configuration in the beginning of the `zowe.yaml` file.
-Check [Zowe YAML configuration reference](../appendix/zowe-yaml-configuration/#yaml-configurations---hainstances) for details.
+Check the [Zowe YAML configuration reference](../appendix/zowe-yaml-configuration#yaml-configurations---hainstances) for details.

 ### Caching service setup and configuration